香 港 莎 士 比 亞 戲 劇 團

 HISTORY & MISSION

-With a focus on identity expression and cultural exchange, HKSTG takes a special interest in cultural adaptations and recontextualization in our productions.
+With a focus on identity expression and cultural exchange, HKSTG takes a special interest in cultural narratives, classical adaptations and recontextualization in our creative productions.
 We enjoy inserting cultural, localised elements into our productions in hopes of shaping our own identity as a theatre group that hails from Hong Kong.
 We also place an emphasis on the interactions between different Asian cultures and between Asian cultures and European cultures.

-Starting from 2014, we started incorporating music and dance elements in our productions, making them more appealing and relatable to the modern Hong Kong young audience.
+Starting from 2014, we started incorporating music and dance elements in our productions to widen our forms of creativity and expression; recontexualising and reimagining Classical & Shakespearean texts.
 With a goal to reach out to more local audiences, starting from 2017, HKSTG has also begun focusing on developing our own bilingual theatre.
 HKSTG has also introduced projects that feature global literary classics and original creative work